81Hari/Zoho/Simple Coding/Pattern2/README.md

 <ul>
     <li>create Matrix with size NxN</li>
     <li>First and last element  of each row is 1</li>
-    <li>elements b/w first and last are sum of adacent elements of previous row</li>
+    <li>elements b/w first and last are sum of adjacent elements of previous row</li>
     <li> print the matrix in triangle pattern</li>
 </ul>